Grant targeted at writers and illustrators of Catalan or Aranese literature

 This summary is for information purposes only and is not legally binding.

 To finance travel costs for writers and illustrators to carry out activities related to Catalan and Aranese literature outside the linguistic domain of both languages.

-Writers in the Catalan or Aranese languages.
+Writers and illustrators with published works in Catalan or Aranese languages.

-Applicants must fulfill the following three requirements:
+Applicants must fulfil the following requirements:

 APPLICATION AND SUPPORTING DOCUMENTS